EricBojs/EricBojs/README.md

 # Hej hallå!

 Welcome to my Github ✨
-I'm currently pursuing a masters degree in Financial Mathematics at [KTH](https://www.kth.se/) in Stockholm, Sweden.
+I recently finished a masters degree in Financial Mathematics at [KTH](https://www.kth.se/) in Stockholm, Sweden.
 My B.Sc was in Applied Mathematics and Industrial Economics, also at KTH - I was on an exchange to ETH Zürich where I studied risk mathematics among other things, and I was a visiting student at the University of Nairobi during my last semester.
 Best way to reach out to me would be at [/in/bojs](https://www.linkedin.com/in/bojs/).

 I mostly operate in private repos, but some are available to the public (_or somewhat available_ 🍳)  Reason for this is that the lion part of my work involve Topological Data Analysis where I use licensed libraries.